 - Sprigs of fresh basil for garnish, optional

 - Let 2 sticks of butter, 8 ounces of feta and 8 ounces of cream cheese come to room temperature.
 Toast ½ cup whole walnuts, and ¼ cup whole pine nuts in a skillet over medium heat, stirring constantly until nuts are lightly toasted.
 Remove from heat and set aside to cool.

 - In the bowl of a food processor or mixer, thoroughly cream together butter, feta and cream cheese.
 Add the finely minced garlic, ¼ a cup of fresh basil and mix continue to mix until well incorporated.

 - Chop the walnuts and pine nuts until desired consistency is reached.
 I like them finely chopped.
 Cover the bottom of a 6-inch spring form pan (or similar shaped 4-cup sized dish) with half of the nuts.

 - Spoon half the cheese mixture over the nuts, spreading to edges of the pan.

-- Combine sun-dried tomatoes and Parmesan Cheese and sprinkle evenly over the cheese mixture.
+- Combine ⅔ a cup of sun-dried tomatoes and 1 Tablespoon of Parmesan Cheese and sprinkle evenly over the cheese mixture.